DavidBK/shampoo/Node/Basics.md

 }
 ```

-Wow, this look pretty exhausting.
+Wow, this looks pretty exhausting.
 Why using `Promise.allSettled()` instead of `Promise.all()`?

 Unless there is an error when iterating over promises, the output Promise is never rejected.
-This is lets us executes asynchronous functions in parallel using `map()` without stopping if some "jobs" failed.
+This lets us execute asynchronous functions in parallel using `map()` without stopping if some "jobs" failed.

 Lets fix the `downloadTextFiles` to return array of strings which contain all the successful downloaded text.